sahilsethi0105/scope-mri/README.md

 > [**Toward Non-Invasive Diagnosis of Bankart Lesions with Deep Learning**](https://arxiv.org/abs/2412.06717)<br/>
   Sahil Sethi, Sai Reddy, Mansi Sakarvadia, Jordan Serotte, Darlington Nwaudo, Nicholas Maassen, & Lewis Shi. <b>Proc.
 SPIE 13407, Medical Imaging 2025: Computer-Aided Diagnosis.</b>, In Press at SPIE.

-Although the repository was developed for the above papers, we have written the code so that it can be easily adapted for training, tuning, cross-validating, and using GradCAM for any binary classification task using MRIs or CT scans.
+Although the repo was developed for the above papers, we have written the code so that it can be easily adapted for training, hyperparameter tuning, cross-validating, and using GradCAM for any binary classification task using MRIs or CT scans.
  - In ```loader.py```, create your custom dataset structure (include any desired preprocessing and/or augmentation code), and update ```prepare_and_create_loaders()``` and ```prepare_and_create_loaders_from_params()``` accordingly (they are used for ```labrum_train.py``` and ```labrum_tune.py```, respectively)
+ - Many of input arguments for ```labrum_train.py``` and ```labrum_tune.py``` are specific for our SCOPE-MRI dataset (called ```labrum``` in the ```dataset_type``` argument)
+   - When set to ```mrnet```, many of these arguments are not used)
+   - You can remove and/or modify these based on your code for preparing dataloaders
- - You can also add any custom models into ```models.py```
+ - You can add custom models or modify the existing ones in [`models.py`](https://github.com/sahilsethi0105/scope-mri/blob/main/src/models.py)
+ - By default, the weights from the epoch with the highest validation accuracy are preserved for inference across training, CV, and tuning; early stopping patien
+ - If you want to initialize a model with pre-trained weights, just pass the path to the model weights into the ```model_weights``` argument
+ - If you just want to do inference, pass the path to trained model weights into the ```model_weights``` argument and set ```num_epochs``` to 0
+ - Across the whole repo, the default behavior is for the weights from the epoch with the highest validation AUC to be retained for inference; these weights are saved regardless of if you have checkpointing on or not
- - Results will be automatically saved to master CSV files and TensorBoard logs
+ - Results will be automatically saved to CSV files and TensorBoard logs; exact predictions/logits and labels for each MRI are saved to ```{job_name}_probs.csv``` and ```{job_name}_val_probs.csv``` files to facilitate pushing to GitHub from an HPC, then pulling locally and creating figures in a Jupyter notebook
+ - If you set the ```save_checkpoints``` argument in ```labrum_train.py``` to True, then weights will be saved each epoch and the code can resume from the latest checkpoint if training is interrupted (but beware of the storage cost; it is best to remove all the checkpoints after successfully training because they are no longer needed due to the highest val AUC epoch weights being saved separately)
+ - For cross-validation, the code will automatically handle resuming from the start of the latest fold/cycle if interrupted, but only if you pass a random seed into the ```seed``` argument (to ensure consistant splitting)
+ - For hyperparameter tuning, model weights are only saved if they achieve above a certain threshold at inference (default is AUC > 0.70); for checkpointing, the Optuna study itself is saved and automatically resumed if you run the code again after being interrupted (but the model weights are not saved by default)
  - For multi-class classification, you will need to update the loss functions accordingly, as well as possibly modify some of the logging
- - Inference results are saved to ```{job_name}_probs.csv``` and ```{job_name}_val_probs.csv``` files to facilitate pushing to GitHub from a HPC, then pulling locally and creating figures in a Jupyter notebook

 ## Installation